msecrist-couchbase/smallcb-training-capella/README.md

   do we thaw them on demand, as requested? eventually give up on versions that's too old?

+How about on data that is super old?

+GDPR with emails and PII?

 -------------------------
 # Security

-- timeouts for long-running programs, see: codeMaxDuration and workersMaxDuration.
+- timeouts for long-running programs, see: codeMaxDuration and containerWaitDuration.

-- docker exec as couchbase:couchbase
+- docker exec as -u couchbase:couchbase (user:group), not as root.

 -------------------------
 use cases